ryanchuah/hlb-cyhiee-portfolio/README.md

-Note that for the portfolio version of this website, the code included in this repository excludes the CMS code.
+Note that since the code included in this repository is only a portfolio version, the CMS code that is integrated into this website is excluded.
 Therefore, only the **CYHIEE Website Installation and Access** part of this README will be relevant.

 # Index